bsnes-emu/bsnes/docs/interface/higan-config.md

   - **Erase** removes the mapping for the selected button or axis.
   - **Reset** removes all the mappings currently in the list.
-  - TODO: Mention that controllers must be connected in the console menu before they can be used.

 To map
 a keyboard or gamepad button on your PC to